TheHun89/Docker-with-Spring-Boot/README.md

 * [Youtube - Create Docker Image with Spring Boot](https://www.youtube.com/watch?v=FlSup_eelYE)
 * [Publish Docker Images on Private Nexus Repository Using Jib Maven Plugin](https://dzone.com/articles/how-to-publish-docker-images-on-private-nexus-repo-1)

+* Advantages of Docker:
+1. Adopt new tech faster with no worries about deployment issues
+2. Fewer environment issues - no more 'it worked for me locally'
+3. You can deploy image wherever you want to if it runs an app - consistent deployment automation across different environments and different technologies

 * Using Docker Desktop